 Tension...the result of the fall

 I propose however the tension is within us, not the truths themselves.
 First, it is part of our being finite creatures.
 Only God knows and sees all.
 We do not.
 We don't like this, however.
 The more we know the more we feel in control.
-Feeling "out of control" requires trust, i.e. trusting the one who is in control - which isn't us.
+Feeling "out of control" requires trust, i.e. trusting the One who is in control - which isn't us.

 Second, it also goes contrary to our rebellious commitment to independence i.e. to being our own god, trusting ourselves instead of Him who alone is all-seeing and all-knowing.